lornebb/LABB_MS2/README.md

 - **CI Student care** - helped with incomplete SDK from API.
 - [Bootstrap snippets](https://bootsnipp.com/snippets/GqBjl) **dvinciguerra** for the Square Buttons.
 - [**Bim Williams**](https://github.com/MrBim) - Cracked the Scales-Chords-Api call problem by deep diving into their api!
+- [WildLeoKnight](https://lospec.com/palette-list/muddysand) - Gameboy colour palette created by WildLeoKnight.
+- [Simen Daehlin](https://github.com/Eventyret) - my mentor during this build, provided above and beyond help to teach me how to make it reach a standard I could be proud of.

 ### Media